ensdomains/docs/ens-improvement-proposals/ensip-15-normalization-standard.md

 		* If **ignored**, do nothing.
 		* Otherwise, the label cannot be normalized.
 1. Repeat until all the input is consumed.
-1. If the buffer is nonempty, emit a final `Text` token.
+1. If the buffer is nonempty, emit a final `Text` token with its contents.

 Examples: